kyleelyk92/presentation-intern-proj/intern-project-presentation.md

 ---

+ApplicationUser has a bunch of stuff that's shared with all of the children; FirstName, LastName, etc.

-this is the function that I didn't want to rewrite or extend
+It also has this function that I didn't want to rewrite or extend

 ![alt text](applicationuser-generateuserid.png "this is the function that I didn't want to rewrite or extend")

 ### 3. <b><span style="color:cyan">Seed method and making sure that all login functionality was working</b>